curv3d/curv/docs/language/rationale/Char_Escape.rst

    for the path separator in Windows filenames.

 3. The new syntax has less visual clutter.
-   In order for a character escape syntax to be readable, the literal characters need to be visually prominent, and the escape characters need to recede into the background.
+   In order for escaped text to be readable, the literal characters need to be visually prominent, and the escape characters need to recede into the background.
    The ``_`` character was chosen so that it doesn't interfere visually